-Coordinated efforts are needed to promote skills development at the workplace and along value chains, to help manage the drivers of change at work today, among them, new technologies and climate change, and to integrate skills development into national and sector development strategies.
-ILO work in this area supports mechanisms, institutions, and social dialogue that can sustain inter-ministerial coordination and improve the early identification of skill needs and reduction of skill gaps.
-Our research agenda focuses on sustainable forward-looking frameworks for skills development; country experiences worldwide in developing and implementing national qualifications frameworks; improving informal apprenticeship systems (see skills for youth employment), and meeting the training needs created by economic stimulus programmes and emerging green jobs.
+Coordinated efforts are needed to improve linkages between education and training institutions and workplaces to improve skills development along value chains, help manage the drivers of change at work today, including new technologies and climate change, and to integrate skills development into national and sector development strategies.
+ILO work in this area supports mechanisms, institutions, and social dialogue to improve policy, planning, governance and regulation in skill systems, increase the involvement of employer and work organizations in skills development and improve the quality and relevance of skills development to support economic and social development.
+Our research agenda includes work on:

 17 June 2004

 Recommendation concerning Human Resources Development: Education, Training and Lifelong Learning

 Explores contemporary trends in human resources development and training.
 Examines the shift towards economies and societies that increasingly rely on human knowledge and skills in producing goods and services and reviews the new objectives of education and training.
 Investigates reforms in education and training systems and examines policies and practices that encourage more and better training opportunities for employed and unemployed workers and those with special needs.
 Looks at international cooperation and donor policies in this area.

 The implementation and impact of National Qualifications Frameworks: Report of a study in 16 countries

 International Labour Conference, 2008

 An introductory guide to national qualifications frameworks : conceptual and practical issues for policy makers

 Provides guidance on how to design and implement National Qualifications Frameworks, an instrument for the development, classification and recognition of skills, knowledge and competencies along a continuum of agreed levels.